hxperl/html_tutorial/README.md

 - Tags can contain attributes <p class="myclass">
 - Tags can be nested in other tags
 - Tags are normally indented when nested for readability

+### 2. HTML Basics

+The Head and Body

+##### Head and Body tags

+- The <head> tag contains all the 'extra' information about a web page
+    - Meta data
+    - CSS & JavasScript references
+- The <body> contains all visual content
+    - Headings, images, paragraphs etc